ryan-rashidian/qemy/README.md

 ## Features

-- CLI: Command line interface entry point.
-- Data: SEC filings, stock market data and macroeconomic indicators.
-- Metrics: Ratios, risk, performance and fundamental metrics.
-- Tools: Plot or export data for analysis.
-- Models: DCF, Monte Carlo, linear regression, and more to come.
-- Plugins: use or [create](CONTRIBUTING.md) your own plugins.

 See full [Roadmap](ROADMAP.md)

 Note: Filing data is currently limited to US Generally Accepted Accounting Principles (US-GAAP) format for now.
 Support for International Financial Reporting Standard (IFRS) and currency conversion is planned.